Tommee Tipps

 • Applying a cold compress or chilled cabbage leaves can soothe sore breasts.

-• Applying nipple cream to soothe sore nipples.
+• Applying nipple creamto soothe sore nipples.
+Products like Vaseline or lanolin may also help.

 • Taking breastfeeding-friendly painkillers or anti-inflammatory medication.
 Ibuprofen and paracetamol are compatible with breastfeeding.
-But if you're not sure if a painkiller is compatible with breastfeeding, consult a pharmacist for reassurance.
+But if you're not sure about a painkiller, consult a pharmacist for reassurance.

 Should I reduce or stop breastfeeding if I have sore nipples?